 The Trope Namer for Where the Hell Is Springfield? is the hometown of The Simpsons.
 The show never explicitly mentions which state it's in, and there are so many Springfields in the United States that the name really serves as a shorthand for Everytown, America and Flyover Country.
 But that hasn't stopped fans from trying to determine where exactly it is (or at least where it isn't), and there are a few clues as to where the city really is:

 - Film Theory has their own take on this, prioritizing early episodes and plot elements which aren't jokes about Springfield's location per se.
 They determined that Springfield must indeed be in Oregon, which they also note fits nicely with Groening's background.
-It does this by eliminating all states where Springfield is not, using background information like the radio station KBBL (implying it's west of the Mississippi River), the Murderhorn's highest altitude, the state observing daylight saving time, the frequent high mountains and coastline, and the presence of a state income tax.
+It does this by eliminating all states where Springfield is not, using background information like the radio station KBBL (implying it's west of the Mississippi River), Bart driving through Branson, Missouri on his way to Knoxville, Tennessee, Homer's map on his workbench knocking out California, Nevada, and Utah, the Murderhorn's highest altitude, Homer expressing ignorance of the existence of New Mexico, the state observing daylight saving time, the frequent high mountains, deserts and coastlines, and the presence of a state income tax.

 - In keeping with the idea that Springfield is synonymous with Everytown, America, publicity for The Simpsons Movie included a video contest to determine which Springfield the film would premiere in.
 The winner: Springfield, Vermont.